Program Overview

 Application Information

-Candidates for GLP positions are new students in an MSLIS program of the department of information sciences who have been officially admitted.
-Provisional or probationary admission does not qualify an applicant for a GLP position.
-A copy of the acceptance letter must be submitted with the application package.
-Selection is made by the librarians or archivists designated as supervisors of the GLP positions.
+Candidates for GLP positions must be students in an MSLIS program of the Department of Information Sciences who have been officially admitted.
+Students entering their first semester are preferred.
+Provisional or probationary students are not eligible.
 GLPs must be eligible for full-time employment in the United States.

 Return to Top of This Page